 On one hand you’re ecstatic, so excited and eager to soak up every milestone.

 On the other hand, you’re exhausted, miserable, nervous and worried.

-It can be really difficult to handle all of the changes going on, so here are my top tips on how to survive the first trimester of pregnancy:
+It can be really difficult to handle all of the changes going on, so here is my pregnancy FIRST TRIMESTER Survival Guide:

 - First things first, lets make sure you know what kind of insurance coverage you have!
 Call your insurance provider and get all of the details on what is covered, what isn’t, what your deductibles will be, and what steps you need to take next.

 - Next, you need to choose an OB-GYN if you don’t have one already.

 - Now for the fun part, start thinking of how you want to announce!
 There are SO MANY fun ways to announce your pregnancy, so talk it over with your significant other and decide on a timeline you both feel comfortable with.

 Then, scour the internet for inspiration and decide on an announcement!
 It’s good to be prepared ahead of time so you are able to plan accordingly, order any materials you need, book any photographers, etc.